Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: INTRODUCTION

-\paragraph{Literature review.} Asymptotic properties of the SGD algorithm, including the asymptotic normality of the estimator $\bar{\theta}_n$ and its almost sure convergence, have been extensively studied for smooth and strongly convex minimization problems \cite{polyak1992acceleration, kushner2003stochastic, benveniste2012adaptive}.
-Optimal mean-squared error (MSE) bounds for $\theta_n - \thetas$ and $\bar{\theta}_n - \thetas$ were established in \cite{nemirovski2009robust} for smooth and strongly convex objectives, and later refined in \cite{moulines2011non}.
-The case of constant-step size SGD for strongly convex problems has been analyzed in depth in \cite{durmus2020biassgd}.
-High-probability bounds for SGD iterates were obtained in \cite{rakhlin2012making} and later extended in \cite{harvey2019tight}.
-Both works address non-smooth and strongly convex minimization problems.
+\paragraph{Literature review.} The asymptotic behavior of SGD, including the asymptotic normality of the estimator $\bar{\theta}_n$ and its almost sure convergence, has been studied for smooth and strongly convex minimization problems \citep{polyak1992acceleration, kushner2003stochastic, benveniste2012adaptive}.
+Optimal mean-squared error (MSE) bounds for $\theta_n - \thetas$ and $\bar{\theta}_n - \thetas$ were first derived in \citep{nemirovski2009robust} for smooth and strongly convex objectives, and later refined in \citep{moulines2011non}.
+The constant step size regime for strongly convex problems has been analyzed in \citep{durmus2020biassgd, li2025statistical}.
+High-probability bounds for SGD iterates were established in \citep{rakhlin2012making} and later extended in \citep{harvey2019tight}, both addressing non-smooth and strongly convex minimization.

-It is important to note that the results discussed above do not directly imply convergence rates for $\sqrt{n}(\bar{\theta}_{n} - \thetas)$ to $\gauss(0,\Sigma_\infty)$ in terms of $\kolmogorov(\cdot, \cdot)$ or the Wasserstein distance.
-Among the relevant contributions in this direction, we highlight recent works \cite{srikant2024rates, samsonov2024gaussian, wu2024statistical}, which provide quantitative bounds on the convergence rate in \eqref{eq:CLT_fort} for iterates of the temporal difference learning algorithm and general linear stochastic approximation (LSA) schemes.
-However, these algorithms do not necessarily correspond to SGD with a quadratic objective $f$, as the system matrix in LSA is not necessarily symmetric.
-Convergence rates of order up to $1/\sqrt{n}$ were established in \cite{pmlr-v99-anastasiou19a} for a class of smooth test functions.
-Recent paper \cite{agrawalla2023high} provide Berry-Essen bounds for last iterate of SGD for high-dimensional linear regression of order up to $n^{-1/4}$.
+It is important to note that the results discussed above do not directly yield convergence rates for $\sqrt{n}(\bar{\theta}_{n} - \thetas)$ to $\gauss(0,\Sigma_\infty)$ in terms of convex or Wasserstein distance.
+Among the relevant contributions in this direction, we highlight recent works \citep{srikant2024rates, samsonov2024gaussian, wu2024statistical}, which provide quantitative bounds on the convergence rate in \eqref{eq:CLT_fort} for iterates of temporal difference (TD) learning and general linear stochastic approximation (LSA) schemes.
+These algorithms, however, do not necessarily reduce to SGD with a quadratic objective $f$, since the system matrix in LSA is not required to be symmetric.
+Convergence rates of order up to $1/\sqrt{n}$ were established in \citep{pmlr-v99-anastasiou19a} for a class of smooth test functions.
+The recent work \citep{agrawalla2023high} establishes Berry–Esseen bounds of order up to $n^{-1/4}$ for the last iterate of SGD in the linear regression setting.